 In this video, Wayne Brewer gives us his 3 tips to conduct the perfect virtual hackathon.
-Read the full blog here: https://p.hck.re/ANR5
+Read the full blog here: https://p.hck.re/ANR5 creates an approach of sustainable and impact-oriented project management

 These tips can help project managers and adult educators conduct hackathons that help them achieve their educations and innovation goals.